 Knocking Things Over

 Cats have a habit of batting objects off tables, shelves, and counters with their paws just to watch them fall.
 This cat behavior stems from curiosity, boredom, and playfulness.
-Your cat may be curious about that certain object, or it’s trying to get your attention.
+Your cat may just be curious about that object, or they’re trying anything they can to grab your attention.

 Chewing Cords